Ingenio0001/Rock-Paper-Scissor-Game/README.md

 - View the optimal layout for the game depending on their device's screen size
 - Play Rock, Paper, Scissors against the computer
 - **Bonus**: Maintain the state of the score after refreshing the browser
-- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer

 ### Rules

 If the player wins, they gain 1 point.
-If the computer wins, the player loses one point.
+If the computer wins, score remains the same

-#### Original

 - Paper beats Rock
 - Rock beats Scissors
 - Scissors beats Paper

-#### Bonus

-- Scissors beats Paper
-- Paper beats Rock
-- Rock beats Lizard
-- Lizard beats Spock
-- Spock beats Scissors
-- Scissors beats Lizard
-- Paper beats Spock
-- Rock beats Scissors
-- Lizard beats Paper
-- Spock beats Rock

-Not sure what Rock, Paper, Scissors, Lizard, Spock is?
-[Check out this clip from The Big Bang Theory](https://www.youtube.com/watch?v=iSHPVCBsnLw).